vocaroo/simple-audio-recorder/README.md

 A simple web audio recording library with encoding to MP3 (using [lamejs](https://github.com/zhuker/lamejs)) and optional streaming/chunked output.
 Made by [Vocaroo, the quick and easy online voice recorder](https://vocaroo.com)!

-Now including both a vanilla-js version and an _astonishingly_ easy to use react hook and component!
+Now including both a vanilla-js version and an easy to use react hook and component!

 ### Vanilla-js